 Rule 3

-The Technical Sub-Committee shall liaise, through its Chair or a member or members nominated for this purpose, with working groups and task forces established under the Partnership.
+The Technical Sub-committee shall liaise, through its Chair or a member or members nominated for this purpose, with working groups and task forces established under the Partnership.

 Representation and Attendance

 Rule 4

 Any Partner may nominate a qualified expert as a member of the Technical Sub-committee.
 The Technical Sub-committee shall include as members no more than ten qualified experts selected and appointed by the Meeting of the Partners.
 In addition, the Head of the Partnership Science Unit will be an observer of the Sub-committee ex officio without the right to vote.